thalerjonathan/phd/README.md

 - Is there an alternative to the current agent-interaction mechanisms of messaging and conversations?
 - Agents have local state which is stored and updated using continuations.
 The state-handling is highly domain-specific and too cumbersome ATM and needs some refinement.

+Future work (3rd year)
+- reasoning, verification, reproducibility, correctness, testing: how does FrABS help with these?

 Jonathan Thaler, 27th November 2017